7 October 2024

 What should I eat?

-It’s astonishing just how many books and magazine articles have been written, how many documentaries made, how many podcasts recorded, and how much online video content produced, in an attempt to answer the deceptively simple question, ‘What should I eat?‘ And of course, the number of scientific articles published on this topic is practically uncountable.
+It’s astonishing just how many books and magazine articles and blog posts have been written, how many documentaries made, how many podcasts recorded, and how much online video content produced, in an attempt to answer the deceptively simple question, ‘What should I eat?‘ And of course, the number of scientific articles published on this topic is practically uncountable.

 We now live in an era in which, at least in the affluent West, an abundance of food is available all year round, and only a small fraction of the population adheres to religious dietary prescriptions… although a convincing argument can be made that the relatively small number of animal species consumed in most Western countries, and the disgust that is almost universally evinced toward eating – for instance – insects, dogs or horses, all of which are relished in many other cultures, is evidence that taboo is still a potent influence on our food choices.